dbernheisel/dbernheisel.github.io/src/pages/blog/liveview-multi-step-form/index.md

 I hope this helps you out in your endeavors to tackle long and complicated forms.
 Tweet me [@bernheisel] if you have suggestions or enjoyed this post!

+## Update

+You might want to persist a draft record in-between steps.
+This is a great idea!
+If you do this, then you can leverage LiveView's `handle_params` to navigate to the appropriate step depending on the draft's progress.

+Also, some of my code examples aren't very good for managing existing resources.
+Keep that in mind when developing your own multi-step form.
+This was written for the context of _creating a new event_, and not editing an existing event.
+Subscribe to my RSS feed to check for a new post that revisits this problem.

 [@bernheisel]: https://twitter.com/bernheisel